AguaClara/sensor_dev/Fall 2019/Report 1.md

  ### Fabrication Details for the Sludge Blanket Detector

  The Sensor Development team has begun work on fabricating the Sludge Blanket Detector.
 The original design was theorized to have a few problems and was thus changed to be completely covered in its surroundings.
 More specifically, in the original design, the sensor was surrounded by a clear case all around.
 This allowed for outside light to affect the readings of turbidity by the sensor.
 This will allow for the light absorb to be purely coming from the LED and not from reflected or refracted light from the surface.Moving away from using cuvettes to seal the sensor and LED, PVC will be used, in combination with PVC cement.
-The figure below, Figure 2, shows a schematic of the old plans for the sensor.
+Figure 2 shows a schematic of the old plans for the sensor.
 (Reference relative dimensions? - SB) **canva**

  ![](submersible_model.jpg)
- **Figure 2:** Original Design: Shows the schematic for the MIA sensor.
+ **Figure 1:** Original Design: Shows the schematic for the MIA sensor.
 The red wires represent wires to the power source, the black to ground, and the blue to the signal.

  ## Special Components